tunasmoothie/k26som-plnx-setup/README.md

 The provided scripts can automatically perform the project configuration, but manual configuration is done as follows:

 Because the KV260 Starter Kit uses a K26 SOM identical to the production line, we can base our Petalinux project off of the KV260 BSP provided by Xilinx [HERE](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools/2021-1.html).

 ![image](https://user-images.githubusercontent.com/65555647/203752335-cb815c76-b4e2-4ab7-8acc-46eccb7f2afd.png)

-1. Run `petalinux-create -t project -s xilinx-k26-starterkit-v2021.1-final.bsp` to create the Petalinux project.
+Run `petalinux-create -t project -s xilinx-k26-starterkit-v2021.1-final.bsp` to create the Petalinux project.

-2. `cd` into the newly created project folder and run a preliminary `petalinux-build`.
+`cd` into the newly created project folder and run a preliminary `petalinux-build`.
+Please refer to the [Common Problems](#common-problems) section at the bottom of this document if you run into any errors.

 # Prebuilt Project